fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 Before I begin, I should mention that this blog and project are part of the [Advanced Ray Tracing](https://catalog.metu.edu.tr/course.php?prog=571&course_code=5710795) course given by my professor Ahmet Oğuz Akyüz, at Middle East Technical University.

 ### Bugs from Previous Parts
 As I mentioned in previous sections, my renders were showing excessive reflections, making the scene appear more reflective than it actually was.
-I easily found the source of the problem by referring to a blog post where Professor Oğuz answered.
+I easily found the source of the problem by referring to a blog post where Oğuz hoca answered.
 I was applying reflection directly if any coordinate value of the material's mirror reflectance vector was greater than 0, but it turned out that mirror reflectance should only be applied if the material's _type value is 'mirror'.
 As Oğuz Hoca indicated, checking via _type solved the problem, and the renders were the same as expected.

 ```cpp
 // else if (material.mirrorReflectance.x > 0 || material.mirrorReflectance.y > 0 || material.mirrorReflectance.z > 0)